Connecting Independently Trained Modes via Layer-Wise Connectivity: Related Work and Comparison

 \section{Related Work and Comparison}

-This section reviews existing work on algorithms for mode connectivity in independently trained models and compare them with our proposed LLPF algorithm.
-In addition, we discuss two related areas—mode connectivity in model spawning and model permutation—since they are sometimes mistakenly considered comparable to mode connectivity in independently trained models.
+This section reviews existing mode connectivity works and two related areas—mode connectivity in model spawning and model permutation—since they are sometimes mistakenly considered comparable to mode connectivity in independently trained models.